PX4/NuttX/misc/buildroot/configs/README.txt

 	Builds an ARM toolchain using gcc 3.4.5

 arm-defconfig-4.2.4
-	Builds an ARM toolchain using gcc 4.2.4
+	Builds an ARM toolchain using gcc 4.2.4.
+This configuration builds both gcc and g++.

-	NOTE: At present, there are issues with some of the binutils programes (arm-elf-objcopy in particular) that cause Floating point exceptions when trying to build NuttX
+	NOTE: At present, there are issues with some of the binutils programs (arm-elf-objcopy in particular) that cause Floating point exceptions when trying to build NuttX.
+This is probably due to improperly positioned sections and can probably fixed by changing the architectures .ldscript file.

 bfin-defconfig-4.2.4
 	Builds an Blackfin toolchain using gcc 4.2.4